 When I was a child, I remember going to the bank regularly with my mum.
 She would queue and I would play with the wooden dollhouse or watch the fish in the fish tank.
 Now, if I bring my kids, they can do neither!
 Why have a lot of businesses stopped providing toys in waiting rooms?
 It makes the experience so much easier for parents and pleasant for kids.
 My experience is that it becomes more expensive for the business, as bored kids can be destructive.
 Every time, I visit the bank, my kids fill out lodgement forms when my back is turned.

 Thankfully, there are some businesses that still provide toys for kids.
-My doctor’s waiting room has a lovely selection of toys and books to keep bored children entertained and the little fabric shop down the road also has a box of toys for kids to play with, giving parents the extra few minutes they need to choose what they want in peace.
+My doctor’s waiting room has a lovely selection of toys (like this Activity Cube) and books to keep bored children entertained and the little fabric shop down the road also has a box of toys for kids to play with, giving parents the extra few minutes they need to choose what they want in peace.
 Surely it’s win-win for everyone.

 If you are a business owner and children regularly come into your premises, then can I encourage you to have a small basket of toys.
 Here’s what you should consider when choosing what toys to have.

-- Choose durable toys!
 Parents will usually be busy and children will be less supervised than at home, so choose toys that will take a bit of rough play.
 Personally, I’d go for a wooden toy or two.
 They are definitely more durable than a plastic alternative.
 This little fire engine would be great.

-- Choose Toys that aren’t destructive.
 Perhaps this is the reason a lot of businesses stopped having toys on their premises.
 Personally, I wouldn’t encourage balls or play weapons as it only encourages active play.
 You ideally want the child to stay in one place playing with the toys.
 I have found that all ages love playing with spinning tops and you have to be in one spot, near a flat surface to play which means the kids won’t be running around.

-- Choose Toys that are suitable for most age groups.
 Generally, it’s younger kids (under 5) that look to be entertained.
 Older kids often know how to stay in one place and ‘behave’!
 Still, if you can find some toys that keep all age groups happy, it’s a winner.
 Playing with blocks is one of those toys, in my opinion.
 Duplo Blocks or these wooden blocks would make great entertainment for most age groups.

-- Finally, Choose Inexpensive Toys.
 Toys can easily go missing and you don’t want to be in a position of having to restock your basket every month.
-All the toys above cost less than €31 each and the blocks (which are the most expensive) can still bring entertainment even if some do go missing.
+All the toys above cost less than €40 each and the blocks (which are the most expensive) can still bring entertainment even if some do go missing.
 Even pocket money toys like these little fairies will keep kids busy.

-Just think, you could have a basket with all these toys in it for €115!
+Just think, you could have a basket with all these toys in it for less than €200!
 It’s not much to pay to keep your youngest customers happy and your older customers relaxed!